-The proposed exhibition forms the culmination of InspiralLondon aquatic researches, art projects, on the ground mapping and commissioning; alongside other long-term sustained international artist research practices, projects and works.
+A Hydracity exhibition and festival of Hydrodetours walks forms the culmination of InspiralLondon aquatic researches, art projects, on the ground mapping and commissioning; alongside other long-term, sustained international research – that provides a platform for the exploration of fluid projects, artistic practices and works.

-Watery Commons (InspiralLondon project 2020-2022) is a fluid, open celebration of the shifting powers of water; exploring together the metropolis’ consumption and management of the natural and artificial souces of water – a vital resource that simultaneously sustains and threaten London’s infrastructure.
+Watery Commons (InspiralLondon project November 2020- April 2022) is a fluid, open celebration of the shifting powers of water; exploring together the metropole’s consumption and management of natural and artificial souces of water – a vital resource that simultaneously sustains and threaten London’s infrastructure.
 What is the future?
 How do we encourage other ways of seeing and experiencing the watery commons; uncover, discover and recover the spiritual well-being inherent in this watery realm while acknowledging the climate crisis; the role of the tidal barrier, other defences; the wetlands, the threat of inundation or in the annual flooding – healing potential.
 Finally, how water, fundamental to life, suggests other fluid states of being, other realms, circulations and possibilities.

 “As watery, we experience ourselves less as isolated entities, and more as oceanic eddies: